Getting started with Python

 Configure a Python interpreter

-In Smart Mode, which will be covered later, JetBrains Fleet automatically detects a virtual environment and configures a Python interpreter if your project workspace contains any of the following:
+In Smart Mode, which is covered later, JetBrains Fleet automatically detects a virtual environment and configures a Python interpreter if your project workspace contains any of the following:

 .venv/ or venv/ directories